simonpweller/quotes-api/README.md

 In the process, I want to give CodeNewbies the opportunity to contribute and practice working with git and github.

 ## How can I contribute?
 Take a look at the open issues.
-If you see something you would like to try, open a pull request.
+If you see something you would like to try, fork the project, make a commit and open a pull request.

 If you're unsure or struggling, don't be afraid to reach out.